Albert Hilton, Baron Hilton of Upton: Farming career

 Hilton was from a Norfolk family and was born in South Walsham.
 He attended an elementary school in Upton only before going to work as an agricultural labourer.
 He was an athletic youth who enjoyed playing football, including for the Norfolk county team in 1932.
 He was also a Methodist lay preacher from 1932.
 A member of the National Union of Agricultural Workers, he served as Swaffham Area Organiser for the union.

 Labour Party official

 In 1936 Hilton, who was an active supporter of the Labour Party, became a full-time Party Agent for East Norfolk Constituency Labour Party.
 He was responsible for organising the campaign in the East Norfolk by-election of 1939.
 During the Second World War, Hilton served in the Royal Army Service Corps with the rank of Corporal.
 He married Nelly Simmons in 1944; they had two sons, both of whom predeceased him.

 Trade union official and councillor

-After the end of the war, Hilton moved on from the Labour Party to become an official of the National Union of Agricultural Workers.
+Following the end of the war, Hilton moved on from the Labour Party to become an official of the National Union of Agricultural Workers.
 He was appointed as a Justice of the Peace in 1949, becoming Vice Chairman of the Swaffham Magistrates, and in 1951 was elected to Norfolk County Council.